What Our NJ Doctors Can Do For Your Acne (Pimples, Blackheads, Whiteheads, Cysts)

 In addition to the darkened areas of skin that can occur after acne has healed and the scars that can left behind from cysts and nodules, many people with severe acne suffer from low self-esteem and depression.
 People with severe acne may be withdrawn and socially isolated because of their appearance or, more accurately, because of the way they feel about their appearance.

-What can I expect when I come to see you about my acne?
+What can you expect when you come to one of our NJ Practices about my acne?

 We will need to examine the areas affected by acne closely.
 Sometimes rashes and other skin conditions mimic acne, and what you think is acne may not actually be acne at all.
 We will look closely at your skin and ask you to tell us what skin care regimen you are using and what skin care products and beauty aids you use that may be contributing to your acne.

 Once we determine that your skin problem is indeed acne, we can talk about treatment options.
 There are several options available:

 - antibiotics– oral and topical antibiotics can kill the bacteria that invade clogged pores.
 The most frequently prescribed antibiotics are minocycline, doxycycline, tetracycline, erythromycin and clindamycin.
 All antibiotics can have adverse side effects and some should not be used during pregnancy.
 We can discuss the pros and cons of antibiotic therapy and decide whether oral antibiotics are right for you.

 - oral contraceptives– some women have acne that flares in relation to female hormones that influence sebum production in the skin.
 Some women benefit greatly from birth control pills, but it may take time before you notice a difference in your skin.
 Birth control pills are not right for all women, so we can discuss your risk profile before deciding whether oral contraceptives might be helpful for you in controlling your acne.